Hindu–Arabic numeral system: Adoption in East Asia

-In 690 AD, Empress Wu promulgated Zetian characters, one of which was "〇".
-The word is now used as a synonym for the number zero.
+The '〇' is used to write zero in Suzhou numerals, which is the only surviving variation of the rod numeral system.
+The Mathematical Treatise in Nine Sections, written by Qin Jiushao in 1247, is the oldest surviving Chinese mathematical text to use the character ‘〇’ for zero.

-In China, Gautama Siddha introduced Hindu numerals with zero in 718, but Chinese mathematicians did not find them useful, as they had already had the decimal positional counting rods.
+The origin of using the character '〇' to represent zero is unknown.
+Gautama Siddha introduced Hindu numerals with zero in 718 CE, but Chinese mathematicians did not find them useful, as they already had the decimal positional counting rods.
+Some historians suggest that the use of '〇' for zero was influenced by Indian numerals imported by Gautama, but Gautama’s numeral system represented zero with a dot rather than a hollow circle, similar to the Bakhshali manuscript.

-In Chinese numerals, a circle (〇) is used to write zero in Suzhou numerals.
-Many historians think it was imported from Indian numerals by Gautama Siddha in 718, but some Chinese scholars think it was created from the Chinese text space filler "□".
+An alternative hypothesis proposes that the use of '〇' to represent zero arose from a modification of the Chinese text space filler "□", making its resemblance to Indian numeral systems purely coincidental.
+Others think that the Indians acquired the symbol '〇' from China, because it resembles a Confucian philosophical symbol for "nothing".

 Chinese and Japanese finally adopted the Hindu–Arabic numerals in the 19th century, abandoning counting rods.

 Spread of the Western Arabic variant

 The "Western Arabic" numerals as they were in common use in Europe since the Baroque period have secondarily found worldwide use together with the Latin alphabet, and even significantly beyond the contemporary spread of the Latin alphabet, intruding into the writing systems in regions where other variants of the Hindu–Arabic numerals had been in use, but also in conjunction with Chinese and Japanese writing (see Chinese numerals, Japanese numerals).